 Well & Good tells us this is a very restrictive diet that gluten (duh), which is found in wheat, barley, and rye.
 Other sources of gluten include triticale, malt, and brewer yeast.
 This excludes wheat-based bread and pasta, most cereals, many packaged snack foods, soy sauce, beer, and other foods.
 As far as a dairy-free diet, that means avoiding all sources of dairy including cheese, sour cream, cream cheese, kefir, yogurt, and milk.

 Confusion about these diets

 They are all very different from each other.
-I thought by trying each of these diets for a month would help me decide what would be best for me, but speaking with a friend who is very much into fitness says a month may not be long enough to see the benefits if there is any.
+I thought that trying each of these diets for a month would help me decide what would be best for me, but speaking with a friend who is very much into fitness says a month may not be long enough to see the benefits if there are any.

-I don’t want to spend my hard earned money to buy products I wont eat because thats just throwing away my money.
-Been there and done that, I bought almond milk to replace coffee creamer because that has a lot of sugars.
-Neither Mike or I liked it.
+I don’t want to spend my hard-earned money to buy products I won’t eat because that’s just throwing away my money.
+Been there and done that, I bought almond milk to replace coffee creamer because that has a lot of sugar.
+Neither Mike nor I liked it.
 It tasted like nothing to use even though we got a flavored one.